esteng/esteng.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a third-year Ph.D. student at the Center for Language and Speech Processing supervised by Benjamin Van Durme, where I am generously supported by an NSF Graduate Research Fellowship.
+I am a Ph.D. candidate at the Center for Language and Speech Processing supervised by Benjamin Van Durme, where I am generously supported by an NSF Graduate Research Fellowship.
-My work focuses mostly on transforming text into representations of its meaning, whether via a semantic parse or through action in embodied agents.
+My work focuses mostly on transforming text into representations of its meaning, often with a general aim of communicating with agents (both digital and human).
-Most recently, I've worked on semantic parsing for the Universal Decompositional Semantics formalism.
+Most recently, I have been working on multimodal grounding and human-robot interaction, as well as semantic parsing for Universal Decompositional Semantics.
-I'm also interested in applying ideas from cognitive science to NLP.
 Before starting my Ph.D., I received my B.A.&Sc. with First Class Honours in Cognitive Science from McGill University, focusing in computer science and linguistics.
 While at McGill, I worked as a research assistant at the Montreal Language Modeling Lab (MLML), now MCQLL.
 I wrote my honours thesis (supervised by Timothy O'Donnell) on a variational inference algorithm for a model of language acquisition.